-"A Place to Grow - the evolution of agriculture in Fairfield, Iowa" shows how generations of families risked everything to make their home in Iowa and the legacy they have left for today's new generation of farmers.
-This film also explores Native American farming practices and the women seed keepers who have kept that knowledge alive.
+"A Place to Grow - the evolution of agriculture in Fairfield, Iowa", shows how generations of families risked everything to make their home in Iowa and the legacy they have left for today's new generation of farmers.
+It also explores Native American farming practices and the women seed keepers who have kept that knowledge alive.
 You get to hear from people who worked the soil in this small Southeast Iowa community before electricity or tractors.
 Explore the evolution of small family farms, the impact of modern science on large agricultural operations as well as the organic and sustainable farming practices that have taken root here.

 Ahead of their Time

 “Ahead of Their Time” celebrates the entrepreneurial spirit that inspired growth in and around Fairfield, Iowa.
 This film shares fifteen short stories highlighting some of the town’s “out of the box” thinkers, movers and shakers; from early industrialists to social change advocates of the 1800s.
 Supported by added insights from family members and local historians, “Ahead of Their Time” offers a glimpse into the hearts and minds of some of the most determined trailblazers in Fairfield, Iowa history and uncovers the unstoppable spirit that helped this small midwestern town both survive and thrive.

 "Parsons" is the fifth in the critically-acclaimed Fairfield History Series.
 It uncovers the truth behind the unprecedented growth and sudden demise of Parsons College through accounts from past students, faculty members and educational leaders.The film’s historical research team has uncovered what was really behind Parsons’ rapid growth in the 60’s from 350 to over 5,000 students.
 Archival footage and photos along with an amazing soundtrack bring to life the first-hand accounts of what really happened at Parsons College and what caused its tragic closing in 1973.